leecade/react-native-swiper/README.md

 Then launch simulator for preview, note that, you just need edit the source file `src/index.js`, the change will auto sync to examples.

-And now this project follow the [standard](https://github.com/feross/standard) code style, you'd better prepare it for IDE.
+And now that this project follows the [standard](https://github.com/feross/standard) code style, you'd better prepare it for IDE.

 ## Contribution